 #2 Updated by John Spray over 4 years ago

 Related to FSCK: if adding a persistent structure containing references to inodes to be purged, ensure backward scrub tools are able to interrogate this structure so as to avoid incorrectly thinking the to-be-purged inodes are orphans and incorrectly linking them into lost+found.

 #5 Updated by John Spray almost 4 years ago

 Yep, this should be a fairly high priority to do something about.

 The "real" solution (a scalable way of persisting the queue to purge) is not trivial, so maybe we need a stop-gap.
 It's an ugly hack, but we could do some crude back pressure by blocking unlinks (RetryRequest) when the purge queue is above a threshold and the cache is close to full, and putting a queue of contexts to kick into StrayManager.
 Actually that does sound quite sensible when I say it out loud, thoughts?

-#6 Updated by Greg Farnum about 1 year ago
+#6 Updated by Greg Farnum almost 4 years ago

 Possibly.
 I'm concerned about exposing slow deletes to users via Manila, but it may be the best we can do in the short term.